LucaCatone/Loquace-unsloth/README.md

 ## Project Installation

-### Prerequisites
+## Requirements

-Make sure you have CUDA installed if you have an NVIDIA GPU.
+- Make sure you have CUDA installed if you have an NVIDIA GPU.
 You can download CUDA from the NVIDIA website: [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
+- Python 3.11
+- Visual Studio 2022 build tools [^1^][1]

+### Installing Visual Studio 2022 Build Tools

+1. First, you must install the installer.
+2. Open Visual Studio installer and select 'Desktop Development with C++' under the "Workload" tab.
+3. Under the Individual Components Tab, search for these optional components if not automatically selected: "MSVC v143-VS 2022 C++ x64/x86 build tools, Windows 11 SDK, C++ CMake tools for windows, Testing tools core features-Build Tools, C++ AddressSanitizer".
+4. Hit install and close Visual Studio 2022.

 ### CUDA Configuration (Windows Only)